suhas-vemuganti/moc-frontend/suhas/journal.md

 I'm suhas.
 I'm enjoying coding

-Day-1 :-
+## Day 1 :-
-1) Downloaded Node and git
+- Downloaded Node and git
-2) Learnt how to create repository and make changes.
+- Learnt how to create repository and make changes.
+- Learnt how to fork
-3) learnt how to fork, push,pull from local to remote in git also how to create branches.
+- Learnt push from local to remote and pull from remote to local in git.
+- Learnt how to create branches.